How to prevent your emails being marked as Spam

 - If you're sending an HTML email, make sure it's cleanly formatted.

-7 - Don't use emails purchased through Email ListsThere's a number of sites which sell lists of email addresses that marketing emails can be sent to.
+There are a number of sites which sell lists of email addresses for marketing purposes.
 How useful those lists are really depends on your business needs.
-Some email security companies are known to "infiltrate" these lists by having email addresses known as spam traps included in the list.
-The spam trap emails are kept secret, so if an email is sent to it the security company knows to mark the sender as a spammer.
-A better idea is to build an email list through client's who have visited your website and provided their email willingly.
+Some email security companies are known to "infiltrate" these lists by having email addresses known as spam traps / Honey pots included in the list.
+The spam trap emails are kept secret, so if an email is sent there the security company knows to mark the sender as a spammer.
+A better idea is to build an email list through clients who have visited your website and provided their email willingly.

-8 - Avoid Large Attachments and Certain File TypesSpam filters will always check an attachment and image and may reject things on file types alone.
+Spam filters will always check an attachment and image and may reject emails on file types alone.
 Images should be sent in .jpg, .gif and .png formats.
 Documents should be sent in .pdf when possible.
-Formats like .doc and .docx (or other Word/Spreadsheet formats) can have viruses injected into them so they're more heavily scrutinised, however, they're normally fine provided you follow the other tips lists.
+Formats like .doc and .docx (or other Word/Spreadsheet formats) can have viruses injected into them so they're more heavily scrutinised, however, they're normally fine provided you follow the other tips in this list.
 Executable file types like .exe, .swf and .zip are high risk and should never be included in an email.
 If you do need to send a sensitive file type it's better to upload it to your website or a storage service (Google Drive, Dropbox, etc) and link to the folder.
 Make sure to add password protection if it's a private/confidential file.

-You should also use your website or a storage service for sending large files rather than attaching them.
-There are 2 main reasons for this:
+You should also use a storage service for sending large files rather than attaching them.
+There are two main reasons for this:

-- An email receiver's device may be on a slow/unstable internet connection, so larger emails may time out and not reach the device
+- An email receiver's device may be on a slow/unstable internet connection, so larger emails may time out and not reach the device.

-9 - Check Your domain's DKIM, SPF and DMARC recordsDKIM, SPF and DMARC are all TXT type DNS records which a spam filter will check against when it receives your email.
-While DKIM and DMAR are very useful, SPF is now vital and your email almost certainly won't be received if you exclude it.
+DKIM, SPF and DMARC are all DNS records which a spam filter will check when it receives your email.
+While DKIM and DMARC are very useful, SPF is now vital and your email almost certainly won't be received if you exclude it.